noahehall/theBookOfNoah/0current/aws/0networking.md

 ### gotchas

+- troubleshooting connectivity
+  - connecting to AWS resources
+    - anything in your local environment?
+      - firewalls, network settings, etc
+    - private subnet?
+      - you need a bastion host/private tunnel into the private subnet
+    - must be in a public subnet?
+      - does the resouce have a public IP?
+        - remember, the internal IP is only for internal AWS
+      - what type of Public IP? e.g. is it an EIP?
+    - what are the security group settings?
+      - they have to allow the protocol & port your using
+    - what are the NACLs?
+      - the nacle has to explicitly allow (both in and out) your protocol and port
+    - what are the route tables?
+      - there needs to be a route outbound to the internet gateway
+  - useful tools
+    - vpc flow logs
+    - cloudwatch logs (for load balancers)

 - securing traffic
   - public internet > internet gateway > VPC > NACL > subnet > route table > security group > some resource
 - network traffic